-Impress the fam this week with a Traeger Smoked Turkey Breast!
+Impress the family at your next gathering with a Traeger Smoked Turkey Breast!
 You will not BELIEVE how delicious, juicy and EASY this recipe is!
-Besides the turkey, there are TWO ingredients!!!
-Smoking a turkey breast (or a whole bird) is so simple and man – I’m loving the leftovers!
+Besides the turkey, there are just THREE ingredients!!!
+Smoking a turkey breast (or a whole bird) is one of my favorite ways to cook a turkey and it’s so simple.
+Plus, I’m loving the leftovers (and that crispy skin!).

 The secret was in the MUSTARD!
 Yes – I found this amazing Cranberry Honey Mustard from my friends at Woeber’s.
 I toured their plant a couple years ago (and made this awesome Buffalo Cheddar Chicken) and fell in love with so many of their products!
 This Cranberry Honey Mustard though – is my new favorite.
 It’s not overpowering on any of the flavors but they go together perfectly.
 And on the turkey – WHOA – game changer!